-- Creating and tracking project-related budgets; ensuring projects stay within budget.
+- Creating and tracking budgets and ensuring projects stay within budget.

-- Working with staff including department interns and volunteers, as needed;
+- Working with interns and volunteers, as needed.

-- Working with CHS’s marketing team and the media to promote CHS projects, as necessary.
+- Working with marketing staff and the media to promote CHS projects, as necessary.

-- Working with education and program staff on the development of exhibit-related programming for adults, families, students, and teachers, as necessary.
+- Working with education staff to support exhibit-related programming for adults, families, students, and teachers, as necessary.